mouton0815/hello-kubernetes/README.md

 This project studies the provisioning of interconnected applications ("microservices") as Docker containers and their deployment to Kubernetes.

-It has three subprojects, each containing a microservice:
+It has four subprojects, each containing a microservice:
 * `backend-spring`: A trival "hello" Spring Boot application that echos the path part of its URL.
 For example, when called like http://localhost/World, it replies with "`[SPRING] Hello World`".
 * `backend-golang`: Identical to `backend-spring`, but written in Go.
+* `backend-spring`: Identical to `backend-spring`, but written in Rust.
-* `frontend-nodejs`: A node.js "frontend" service that forwards path argument of its URL to the "backend" services `backend-spring` and `backend-golang`, collects the results, and returns them.
+* `frontend-nodejs`: A node.js "frontend" service that forwards path argument of its URL to the "backend" services (`backend-spring`, `backend-golang`, `backend-rust`), collects the results, and returns them.

 ## Preconditions
 You need running Docker and Kubernetes installations, either on your workstation or at a public cloud provider.